-- (4) Product: Gas-Volume Conversion Device Primus 400 Datalogger Prilog 400 - (5) Manufacturer: RMG Messtechnik GmbH - Otto-Hahn-Straße 5, D-35510 Butzbach, Germany (6) Address: - (7) This product and any acceptable variation thereto is specified in the schedule to this certificate and the documents therein referred to. - (8) The Physical-Technical Testing Institute, Notified Body number 1026, in accordance with Articles 17 of Directive 2014/34/EU of the European Parliament and of the Council, dated 26.02.2014, certifies that this product has been found to comply with the Essential Health and Safety Requirements relating to the design and construction of products intended for use in potentially explosive atmospheres given in Annex II to the Directive.
+Gas-Volume Conversion Device Primus 400

+Datalogger Prilog 400

+(5) Manufacturer: RMG Messtechnik GmbH

+- (7) This supplementary certificate extends EU Type Examination Certificate No. FTZÚ 19 ATEX 0034X to apply to products designed and constructed in accordance with the specification set out in the Schedule of the said certificate but having any variations specified in the Schedule attached to this certificate and the documents therein referred to. - (8) The Physical-Technical Testing Institute, Notified Body number 1026, in accordance with Articles 17 of Directive 2014/34/EU of the European Parliament and of the Council, dated 26.02.2014, certifies that this product, as modified by this supplementary certificate, has been found to comply with the Essential Health and Safety Requirements relating to the design and construction of products intended for use in potentially explosive atmospheres given in Annex II to the Directive, - (9) Compliance with the Essential Health and Safety Requirements has been assured by compliance with: